Merafil/Remnant-2D_Space_Shooter/README.md

 First Project using C# and Unity

-Game made to finish my internship at Netins Software sp. z o.o
+Game made to finish my internship.